lmiller1990/vue-testing-handbook/src/vue-router.md

 export default new VueRouter({ routes })
 ```

-Since we do not want to polluate the global namespace by calling `Vue.use(...)` in our tests, we will create the router on a test by test basis.
-This will let us have more fine grained control over the state of the application during the unit tests.
+Since we do not want to pollute the global namespace by calling `Vue.use(...)` in our tests, we will create the router on a test by test basis.
+This will let us have more fine-grained control over the state of the application during the unit tests.

 ## Writing the Test